Group4Columbia/TeamProject_Group4/README.md

 ### TOPIC: COVID 19 Machine Learning Analysis
 In this team project, we will analyze the trend of COVID-19 dataset using machine learning technics.
-1. Find out the correlation between # of test and the COVID-19 positive cases.
+1. Find out the correlation between # of test and the COVID-19 positive cases. *More testing does not lead to more cases
-2. Find out the correlation between # of COVID-19 positive cases and # of death
+2. Find out the correlation between # of COVID-19 positive cases and # of death *More positive cases does not lead to more death
-3. Find out the correlation between # of vaccination and # of test by county / state
+3. Find out the correlation between # of vaccination and # of cases by county / state *More vaccination does not lead to less cases
-4. Find out where the most vaccinations and test by geographic location
+4. Find out if the most populated areas have the greatest amount of vaccinations  *Vaccine rollout is not related to population
-5. Find out the effectiveness of lockdowns and travel restrictions
-6. Find out the relationship between days of school closures and cases in the community
+5. Find out the relationship between days of school closures and cases in the community *School closures does not decrease community cases

 ### Team project Environment Setup
 - Team Github – https://github.com/Group4Columbia/TeamProject_Group4